mead-ml/mead-baseline/docs/tagging.md

 ### NER (and other IOB-type) Tagging

-To do NER tagging, we typically do not want to use accuracy as a metric.
-In those cases, most often, we use F1, the harmonic mean of precision and recall.
-If you have IOB tagged data, you will typically want to pass '--fscore 1' to the code like so:
+NER tagging can be performed with a BLSTM with the usage below:

 ```
-python tag_char_rnn.py --rnn blstm --patience 70 --numrnn 2 \
-   --eta 0.001 --epochs 600 --batchsz 50 --hsz 100 \
+python tag_char_rnn.py --rnntype blstm --patience 70 --layers 2 --optim sgd --eta 0.001 --epochs 1000 --batchsz 50 --hsz 100 \
-   --train $CONLL/eng.train \
+    --train ../data/eng.train \
-   --valid $CONLL/eng.testa \
+    --valid ../data/eng.testa \
-   --test  $CONLL/eng.testb \
+    --test  ../data/eng.testb \
     --embed /data/xdata/GoogleNews-vectors-negative300.bin \
-   --cfiltsz 1 2 3 4 5 7
+    --cfiltsz 1 2 3 4 5 7  --wsz 30
 ```

 This will report an F1 score on at each validation pass, and will use F1 for early-stopping as well.

 ### Global coherency with a CRF (currently TensorFlow only)

 For tasks that require global coherency like NER tagging, it has been shown that using a transition matrix between label states in conjunction with the output RNN tags improves performance.
 This makes the tagger a linear chain CRF, and we can do this by simply adding another layer on top of our RNN output.
-To do this, simply pass --crf as an argument.
+To do this, simply pass `--crf 1` as an argument.

 ```
+python tag_char_rnn.py \
-python tag_char_rnn.py --rnn blstm --patience 70 --numrnn 2 \
+    --rnntype blstm --patience 70 \
-   --eta 0.001 --epochs 600 --batchsz 50 --hsz 100 \
+    --layers 2 --optim sgd --eta 0.001 --epochs 1000 --batchsz 50 --hsz 100 \
-   --train $CONLL/eng.train \
+    --train ../data/eng.train \
-   --valid $CONLL/eng.testa \
+    --valid ../data/eng.testa \
-   --test  $CONLL/eng.testb \
+    --test  ../data/eng.testb \
     --embed /data/xdata/GoogleNews-vectors-negative300.bin \
-   --cfiltsz 1 2 3 4 5 7 --crf
+    --cfiltsz 1 2 3 4 5 7 --wsz 30 --crf 1
 ```

 ## Status